Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: Introduction

-In ASTRO-DF, the algorithm's progress relies on a local model constructed on function value estimate of design points within a trust region, whose size $\Delta_k$ eventually reduces to 0 to drive the algorithm's convergence.
-The local model minimizer within the trust region provides a candidate for the new incumbent solution.
-The decreasing accuracy threshold is identified as $\varepsilon_k=\mcO(\Delta_k^2)$ and the exceedance probability $\alpha_k$ drops to 0 in $k$ due to assuring that $N(\BFX_k)\to\infty$ almost surely.
-Despite tremendous computational gains, ASTRO-DF has some practical disadvantages: \begin{enumerate} \item $\mcO{(d^2)}$ number of design points needed to build a quadratic model to capture the curvature information is too costly as an increasing number of oracle runs are required in each of these design points.
-Furthermore, the random choice of the design points causes significant inefficiency: to obtain a good model quality, the design points need to be ``well-poised" (or well spread) in the trust-region with the linear algebra cost of $\mcO(d^6)$ for a quadratic model (Chapter 6 in \cite{katya:DFObook}). \item Even though ASTRO-DF converges to a stationary point almost surely, the probability of having a successful iteration, which is the probability of finding a better solution at each iteration, can be very small.
-Frequent unsuccessful iterations drive the trust-region radius $\Delta_k$ to become small too early, which, with the $\mcO{(1/\Delta_k^4)}$ rate of sampling exhausts the budget with unnecessarily large samples, slowing progress of the algorithm. \end{enumerate}
+\paragraph{List of Contributions} In ASTRO-DF, the algorithm's progress relies on a local model that, due to the derivative-free setting, is constructed on function value estimates of points adjacent to the incumbent solution within a trust region of size $\Delta_k$.
+The mechanism of trust-region optimization dictates that $\Delta_k$ eventually drops to 0 to drive the algorithm's convergence.
+Approximately minimizing the local model within the trust region (a.k.a., subproblem) provides a candidate for the next incumbent solution.
+The decreasing accuracy threshold for each point in iteration $k$ is identified as $\varepsilon_k=\mcO(\Delta_k^2)$ and the exceedance probability $\alpha_k$ drops to 0 in $k$ due to the $\mbP\{N(\BFX_k)\to\infty$ as $k\to\infty\}=1$ assurance.
+The sample size relates to the step size (controlled by the trust-region radius) with $N(\BFX_k)=\mcO(\Delta_k^{-4})$.
+Despite tremendous analytical gains, ASTRO-DF has some practical disadvantages: \begin{enumerate} \item $\mcO{(d^2)}$ number of points needed to build a quadratic model to capture the local curvature information is too costly, especially considering that an increasing number of oracle runs is required in each of these points.
+Furthermore, the random choice of the design points causes significant inefficiency: to obtain a good model quality, the design points need to be ``well-poised" (or well spread) in the trust-region with the linear algebra cost of $\mcO(d^6)$ for a quadratic model; see Chapter 6 in \cite{katya:DFObook}. \item Even though ASTRO-DF converges to a stationary point almost surely, the probability of having a successful iteration, which is the probability of finding a better solution at each iteration, can start off very small, even though it tends to 1 as $k\to\infty$.
+Rejecting the candidate solution suggested by the model frequently reduces the trust-region radius $\Delta_k$ too quickly, which in turn can lead to running out of simulation budget before finding very good solutions.
+In other words, full reliance on the local model minimizer can slow the algorithm's progress. \end{enumerate}